ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 retn
 ```

-- it jump directy to the end of our main.
+- it jump directly to the end of our main.
   Therefore, because eax = 0, we get something like : ```if(argc != 2) { return 0; }```
 - our "malware" wont work without argument.
 It's probably a security measure because this is a fake malware for educational purpose.